-Growing beets do best in full sun positions.
-Cold tolerant, you can sow the seeds in early spring before your last local frost date.
+Beets do best in full sun positions.
+Cold tolerant, you can sow the seeds of beets in early spring before your last local frost date.
 The soil should be 50°F before planting.
-Warm the soil before planting by placing a fabric cover or mulch on the soil.
+Warm the soil before planting beets by placing a fabric cover or mulch on the soil.

-You can sow an additional crop once you harvest your early season crops in midsummer.
+You can sow an additional crop of beets once you harvest your early season crops of beets in midsummer.
 A hardy crop you can continue sowing beetroots until September, desping on your local weather conditions.
-This can form part of your final crop of the year, helping you to grow food into and through the winter months.
+This can form part of your final crop of the year, helping you to plant food into and through the winter months.

-In USDA zones 9 and warmer you will be able to continue growing beets throughout the winter.
-If temperatures begin to fall dramatically cover the crop with a fabric or cloche to prevent the roots from freezing.
+In USDA zones 9 and warmer you will be able to continue growing beetroot throughout the winter.
+If temperatures begin to fall dramatically cover the crop with a fabric or cloche to prevent the roots of the beets from freezing.

 Beetroot likes fertile soil that is well prepared.
 While beetroot will tolerate slightly alkaline soil, a soil pH between 6.0 and 7.0 is prefered.
 If you are unsure about the condition of your soil, soil testing kits are easy to use and readily available.

-Work over the soil before planting.
-Growing beets prefer well draining or sandy soil.
+Work over the soil before planting the beets.
+Beets prefer well draining or sandy soil.
 Working the soil over helps to loosen the soil, improving the drainage.
 Clay soils can be too heavy for beetroot.
 Working in organic matter, such as homemade compost, will help to lighten the soil.

-Beetroot are usually sown where they will grow.
-This prevents the roots from being unduly distrubed by transplanting.
-It also means that you will need to keep the soil around the growing beets weed free and well tended.
+Beetroot are usually sown where they will mature.
+This prevents the roots from being unduly disturbed by transplanting.
+It also means that you will need to keep the soil around the beets weed free and well tended.
 Before sowing seeds, make sure the soil is well worked and, if necessary, enriched.

 Sow beetroot seeds in their final position in the garden.
 This avoids disturbing and possibly damaging the growing roots.
 Sow seeds half an inch deep.
-Cover the seeds with a thin layer of soil.
+Cover the seeds of the beets with a thin layer of soil.

 For a continuous crop, sow successively 20 days apart.
 Once the weather exceeds 75 – 80°F beets will cease growing.
 At this point stop successive sowing until the temperatures begin to fall.